alpet83/Colloquium-DevSpace/docs/technical_documentation.md

 POST /chat/create: Creates a new chat with optional parent_msg_id.
 POST /chat/delete: Deletes a chat if user has permission.
 GET /chat/get: Retrieves chat history in format {"posts": [...], "status": {...}}, where status indicates replication state (free or busy with actor and elapsed time).
 Supports wait_changes with dynamic timeout (20s for busy, 150s for free).
-POST /chat/notify_switch: Notifies about chat switching.
+POST /chat/notify_switch: Notifies about chat switching, updates active_chat in sessions table.
 POST /chat/post: Adds a new message, triggers replication.
 POST /chat/edit_post: Edits a message if user has permission.
 POST /chat/delete_post: Deletes a message if user has permission.
-GET /chat/get_stats: Returns chat statistics (chat_id, tokens from ReplicationManager.last_sent_tokens, num_sources_used).
+GET /chat/get_stats: Returns chat statistics (chat_id, tokens, num_sources_used) from llm_usage table.
 GET /chat/get_parent_msg: Returns parent message details for a given post_id.
 GET /chat/logs: Returns last 100 log entries (ERROR or WARNING) from /app/logs/colloquium_core.log.